ubc-lib-geo/creating-index-maps/content/scan-trace.md

 - **Save Edits**: This can be done incrementally while working on the project, similar to saving a Word doc or other file.
 Next to the Toggle Editing button, click in the **Save Layer Edits** button.
 When you are finished with an editing session, click the Toggle Editing button.

 - **Export Features**: Once you're finished making the new layer of polygons, you can export this as a new file.
 To do this, right-click the layer's name in the Layers Panel, and select Export > Save Features As...

-- In this dialog:
+In this dialog:
     - Format = GeoJSON
     - Filename = [country or region]_[scale]_[title or publisher]_[other info].geojson
     - CRS = EPSG:4326
   Click ok to save

 ![export-features](img/export-features.png "export features")

+- **Save Project**: This will let you close QGIS and come back to your project where you left off.
+You should do this only after you've saved your edits and exported/saved the features.
+In the main menu, click Project > Save.